-We’ll be going over both and why you would use each.
+We go over both and why you would use each.

 The first way to measure your equipment downtime is in actual time.
 For a given asset (or set of assets), record the amount of time during each month that the asset is broken down.
 Keeping a running tally and comparing it to past months will help you know when an asset is having more issues than normal.
-Comparing the asset’s Lost Time with other assets will show which assets are breaking down more than others.
+Comparing the asset’s lost time with other assets will show which assets are breaking down more than others.

 This should be calculated for all assets and averaged.
 You can then compare individual assets against this average to see which assets are doing well and which could use improvement.

-Now, Lost Time may not mean much on an asset like an elevator or light fixture.
+Now, lost time may not mean much on an asset like an elevator or light fixture.
 Redundancy makes those assets less than critical to daily operations.
 So how do you know which assets are critical?
 Which equipment downtime is the most important?
-With the second measure:
+With the second measure.

-The second way to measure the impact of your downtime is through Lost Revenue.
+The second way to measure the impact of your downtime is through lost revenue.
 This will help you determine which assets are the most critical to your operations.

 For a given asset, determine the amount of revenue that is lost if that asset goes down for an hour.
 For example, if an elevator goes down, production lines and revenue remain the same.
 Almost no revenue is dependent on a single elevator.
 However, if a processing machine goes down, it can halt the production of an entire production line, leading to the loss of all revenue from that line while it is down.

-Determining the Lost Revenue per hour will clearly show which assets are critical (with the highest Lost Revenue per hour) and which have the smallest effect on your operations.
+Determining the lost revenue per hour will clearly show which assets are critical (with the highest lost revenue per hour) and which have the smallest effect on your operations.

-It is important to know that Lost Revenue is not the only way that machine downtime costs your organization.
+It is important to know that lost revenue is not the only way that machine downtime costs your organization.
 This figure does not include the lost productivity of your employees, who will still need to be paid, despite being unable to work.